 In order for mobile agents to flourish they need a software environment in which they can exist.
 A mobile agent environment is a distributed software system running over a network of heterogeneous computers.
 The primary task of the environment is to provide an execution framework for the agents.
 The mobile agent environment implements a large subset of the mobile agents' models.
 The environment may provide support services that relate to the mobile agent environment itself and support services pertaining to the environments on which the mobile agent environment is built.
-The environment also provides support services to access other mobile agent systems, and support services to provide open other non-agent based access to software environments.
+The environment also provides support services to access other mobile agent systems, and support services to provide open access to other non-agent based software environments.

 Agent-to-agent communication is the key to realizing the potential of the agent paradigm, just, as the development of human languages was the key to the rapid progress of the human race.
-A well-defined architecture is a necessary communication component for the success and the wide deployment of mobile agents technology.
-Research has addressed the communication problem from a language perspective such as the interaction protocols [d'Iverno98] and the dialogue frames [Reed98].
-Furthermore, а few have proposed formal communication models for mobile agent environments such as [Baumann98] on communication concepts and [Dong98] on open communication frameworks for software agents.
+A well-defined communication architecture is a necessary component for the success and the wide deployment of mobile agents technology.
+Research has addressed the communication problem from a language perspective such as the interaction protocols [5] and the dialogue frames [10].
+Furthermore, a few have proposed formal communication models for mobile agent environments such as [3] on communication concepts and [7] on open communication frameworks for software agents.
 Current mobile agent systems employ many communication mechanisms such as messages, local and remote procedure calls, but we are not aware of any framework based on communication types and not domain specific classification.
 Moreover, the agent ability to move while in active communication is not addressed in many of the communication mechanisms available today.

-In this paper, we present an architecture for interagent communication suitable for remote messaging, agent monitoring, agent tracing, and agent debugging for mobile agent environments.
+In this paper, we present an architecture for inter-agent communication suitable for remote messaging, agent monitoring, agent tracing, and agent debugging for mobile agent environments.
 Synchronous communication can be established for inter-agent interactions, while asynchronous communication addresses the need for mobile and group communication.
 The framework provides the ability of an agent to move while in active communication, by employing message buffering and forwarding.

 Our framework provides seamless communication during migration.
 Communication is not interrupted and proceeds seamlessly during the migration process.
-This feature is not addressed in many of the current architectures such as the work done in [Baumann98], and most models assume the communication is interrupted and/or terminated at the initiation of the move and reestablished once the agent arrives at the destination.
-Using our feature an agent is not required to be aware of other agents network related activities.
+This issue is not addressed in many of the current architectures such as the work done in [3], and most models assume the communication is interrupted and/or terminated at the initiation of the move and reestablished once the agent arrives at the destination.
+Using our scheme an agent is not required to be aware of other agents network related activities.
 The agents collaborate on the task assigned, while the framework provides the low level details of mobility.

 The remainder of the paper is structured as follows.
-In Section 2, we present an overview of the AGI communication architecture.
+In Section 2, we present an overview of the proposed communication architecture.
 Section 3 discusses the issues involved in distributing the location registry.
-An overview of our implementation is presented in section 4.
-Section 5 discusses related work.
-Section 6 concludes the paper with a summary of results and future research directions.
+Section 4 discusses related work.
+Section 5 concludes the paper with a summary of results and future research directions.